melatran/graphql-playlist/builiding-app-notes.md

 - define arguments inside query
 - parent comes into play with relationships and data
 - define which query user can use on the FE

+## Resolve Function
+- i know the query I'm working with
+- takes in the id of 2 from args
+- resolve has the function and describes how we get that data from where its store